-As India and the US started technical talks early this month over formal bilateral nuclear cooperation agreement, the focus has once again shifted on the difficulties both the countries are facing in coming to a consensus.
+As India and the US started technical talks early this month over a formal bilateral nuclear cooperation agreement, the focus has once again shifted to the difficulties both countries are facing in coming to a consensus.
 While India and the US are facing severe criticisms over the high-profile agreement, the situation is more complex on the US side.
-Though this is not surprising in the light of US conceding ‘too’ much and India not loosing ‘anything’, yet the clock is ticking for the passage of the deal in the US Congress.
+Though this is not surprising in the light of the US conceding ‘too’ much and India not losing ‘anything’, the clock is ticking for the passage of the deal in the US Congress.

-Looking at the growing opposition to the deal, the US administration is exerting more pressure on Indian counterpart and is insisting on adding one more clause, pertaining to Section 123 of US Atomic Energy Act, into the agreement, requiring a cap on future nuclear tests by India, which New Delhi feels should be voluntary and not imposed.
+Looking at the growing opposition to the deal, the US administration is exerting more pressure on its Indian counterpart and is insisting on adding one more clause, pertaining to Section 123 of the US Atomic Energy Act into the agreement, requiring a cap on future nuclear tests by India, which New Delhi feels should be voluntary and not imposed.
 The three-day negotiation in Delhi was primarily focused on this particular clause.
 The New Delhi talk has not produced any tangible result.
-Though both the sides have expressed “good progress” on the modalities of the deal, yet their another meeting to be held “fairly soon” merely implies that the task is not yet finished.
-If both the sides do not come to a mutually agreed position fairly soon on the draft agreement then it will delay the whole process, may be until the 110th Congress assumes power in 2007.
-Thus, who is buying time for the execution of the much-talked about nuclear agreement?
+Though both sides have expressed “good progress” on the modalities of the deal, yet another meeting to be held “fairly soon” merely implies that the task is not yet finished.
+If both sides do not come to a mutually agreed position fairly soon on the draft agreement, then it will delay the whole process, maybe until the 110th Congress assumes power in 2007.
+Thus, who is buying time for the execution of the much-talked-about nuclear agreement?

-For the deal to become effective both the governments have to pass it in their respective legislatures.
-Though Indian Parliament has few problems (political) in accepting the deal in its current form, the fear factor comes from the US side.
-Despite sharp criticism to the deal by US intellectual community, it is believed that the majority of members across party lines of the US Congress are more or less agreed for the passage of the bill.
+For the deal to become effective, both governments have to pass it in their respective legislatures.
+Though the Indian Parliament has a few problems (political) in accepting the deal in its current form, the fear factor comes from the US side.
+Despite sharp criticism of the deal by the US intellectual community, it is believed that the majority of members across party lines of the US Congress more or less agreed to the passage of the bill.

-It seems the month of July holds key for the safe passage of the deal when the full House will debate and vote for approving the bill on Indo-US nuclear cooperation.
-If both the administrations of India and the US do not tie the loose ends quickly they may run the risk of putting the deal to wider criticisms.
-On the multilateral front, some of the NSG members are already putting the India-specific waiver hostage to the passage of deal in US congress.
-So, any delay in the US side means little progress in the multilateral front.
+It seems the month of July holds the key to the safe passage of the deal when the full House will debate and vote for approving the bill on Indo-US nuclear cooperation.
+If both the administrations of India and the US do not tie the loose ends quickly, they may run the risk of putting the deal to wider criticism.
+On the multilateral front, some of the NSG members are already putting the India-specific waiver hostage to the passage of the deal in the US Congress.
+So, any delay on the US side means little progress in the multilateral front.
 McCain has already indicated in his interview that it is very unlikely to pass the bill in the present Congress session.
-If both the sides do not conclude quickly on the modalities of the draft agreement and simultaneously, the US administration does not act quickly before the Congress is off for summer recess, McCain’s statement would be prophetic.
+If both the sides do not conclude quickly on the modalities of the draft agreement and simultaneously, the US administration does not act quickly before Congress is off for summer recess, McCain’s statement would be prophetic.